-The time limits, other than the time limit for making a request for examination and the time limit for paying the renewal fees, in force at the date of interruption of the proceedings, begin again as from the day on which the proceedings are resumed.
+The time limits, other than the time limit for making a request for examination and the time limit for paying the renewal fees, in force as regards the applicant for or proprietor of the patent at the date of interruption of the proceedings, begin again as from the day on which the proceedings are resumed.
 If such date is less than two months before the end of the period within which the request for examination must be filed, such a request may be filed up to the end of two months after such date.